 If you do nothing else on this list besides work on truthfulness, you will be loads ahead for achieving your goals.

-Please join me in my next post when we will discuss Self-respect.
+Please join me in my next post when we will discuss our second tool, Self-respect.

 Reflect on how you personally cultivate honesty and truthfulness in your life and, if you feel so inclined, comment below.